nkss-dev/atlas/courses/CSPC26.md

 kind: PC4
 ---

-# Course Learning Objectives:
+# Objectives

-1. Understand computer network basic, different models used for study of computer networks, ability to identify different designs, understanding of the issues surrounding wired and wireless Networks.
+- Understand computer network basic, different models used for study of computer networks, ability to identify different designs, understanding of the issues surrounding wired and wireless Networks.
-2. Design, calculate, and apply subnet masks to fulfill networking requirements and building the skills of routing mechanisms.
+- Design, calculate, and apply subnet masks to fulfill networking requirements and building the skills of routing mechanisms.
-3. Analyze the features and operations of various application layer protocols such as Http, DNS, SMTP and FTP.
+- Analyze the features and operations of various application layer protocols such as Http, DNS, SMTP and FTP.
-4. Analyze the requirements for a given organizational structure and select the most appropriate networking architecture and technologies.
+- Analyze the requirements for a given organizational structure and select the most appropriate networking architecture and technologies.
-5. Familiarity with the basic protocols of computer networks, and how they can be used to assist in network design and implementation.
+- Familiarity with the basic protocols of computer networks, and how they can be used to assist in network design and implementation.

-# Course Content
+# Content

 ## Unit 1